 Anyone who has ever cast a line will enjoy walking through the trout fishing museum.
 Even if the history of trout fishing isn’t your thing, the displays of rods, reels and fishing gear are fascinating.

 The museum is set up in the original cottage of the first superintendent of the Salmon ponds.
-Each room has well organised displays of how fishing gear has changed over the years.
+Each room has well organised displays where you can view how fishing gear has changed over the years.
 You look at the old equipment and wonder how they ever caught anything.
 But they did.

 Next door to the museum is the building that housed the original trout hatchery.
 It is also quite interesting to have a quick look through.